 Dental Health Access

-Clackamas County Public Health has made dental health for Clackamas County residents a priority issue.
+Clackamas County Public Health has made dental health for Clackamas County residents a priority.
 Dental health has an impact on overall health.
-Poor dental health can lead to chronic diseases and make it more difficult to have a successful pregnancy.
+Poor health can lead to chronic diseases and make it more difficult to have a successful pregnancy.
 Harmful bacteria may grow in the mouth and cause oral infections, such as tooth decay and gum disease.
 This can lead to tooth loss.
-Bacteria from the mouth can enter the bloodstream and cause infections that can affect heart health, cause premature births, and low birth weight babies.
+Bacteria from the mouth can enter the bloodstream and cause infections that can affect heart health, cause premature births and low-birth weight babies.

 Learn more about Oral Health.